Aleksandr Kogan (singer): Music career

-The singer's artistic background now also includes a stellar duet with Valeria.
+The singer's artistic background now also includes a duet with Valeria.

 In the spring of 2014, with his video Who Invented the World, Aleksandr was nominated for the Russian Music Award of RU.TV channel in tl1e Getting High category.
 At the same time, Kogan's new song "Who Was the One to Break Up" went on air and climbed to the top of the charts immediately.
 In May, a video with the same name was presented to the public and became one of the most anticipated video premieres of the spring.

-In July 2014, Aleksandr performed at the Slavic Bazaar and the New Wave international competition once again.
-The audience appreciated the vibrant, artistic performances of the singer they already knew quite well.

-In the autumn of the same year, a new hit song "I'm Waiting for a Call" went on air оп Russian radio stations and music ТV channels.
-And in November 2014, Alexander received his second Golden Gramophone Award for the song 'Who Was the One to Break Up".
+In July 2014, Aleksandr performed at the Slavic Bazaar and the New Wave international competition once again.In the autumn of the same year, a new hit song "I'm Waiting for a Call" went on air оп Russian radio stations and music ТV channels.
+In November 2014, Alexander received his second Golden Gramophone Award for the song 'Who Was the One to Break Up".

 In March 2015, there was a milestone event in the performer's career, Aleksandr presented the long-awaited debut album I'm Waiting for a Call to the Russian audience.
-The album includes 14 powerful, vibrant, lyrical, vigorous and touching songs.
-It took the singer almost two years to release this album, highly appreciated By both music critics and listeners.
+The album includes 14 songs.
+It took the singer almost two years to release this album.
 In May 2015, with his video "I'm Waiting for a Call", Alexander Kogan won the Dolce Vita award at the 5th Russian Music Award festival organized By RU.TV Channel.

 In March 2015, he released his debut solo album I'm Waiting for a Call.
 In November 2015, Alexander went оп his first tour of central Russia.

-In September 2016, Kogan presented a video for the song "Happiness".

-"Music and songwriting must be sincere.
+In September 2016, Kogan presented a video for the song "Happiness": "Music and songwriting must be sincere.
 I've always tried to ensure that my songs bring joy and make people feel good.
 Thank you for your support and inspiration!"
-Alexander Kogan said.